mediacurrent/decoupled_drupal/javascript/fundamentals/objects.md

+# Fundamentals

-# Objects
+## Objects

 As discussed in the [types](../overview/types-data-types.md#object) section, objects are entities with properties that define their characteristics.

 ```javascript
 let horse = {